Maryland THC Overview

 • Delta-6A (10A) THC - This isomer of THC is made by further isomerizing delta-10 THC using certain catalysts

-• Exo-THC - Also called Delta-9,11-THC, Exo-THC is a byproduct created during the synthesis of THC
+• Exo-THC - Also called delta-9,11-THC, Exo-THC is a byproduct created during the synthesis of THC

 Banner_Delta_3.png